kenzie-se-q2/BirdSpace-Laura-Hatch-Jacob-Short/README.md

 7. The API will include endpoints relating to authentication, users, messages, and likes.
    Your project must incorporate a majority of the endpoints given in the API.

-Components To Be Added:
--Header, Footer, SideBar, Feed. eric was here